ganindu7/deepnotes/topics/utils/input_capture/SerDesdriverSetup.md

 * Edit the `~/.ssh/config` file

 ```
-# this is if you have added a github key previously

-# Host github.com
-#	user git
-#	Hostname github.com
-#	PreferredAuthentications publickey
-#	IdentityFile ~/.ssh/github_desktop_linux
-#	#Port 446

-Host github.com
-	Hostname ssh.github.com
-	Port 446

-# This is for the Jetson board
 Host Jetson
 	# I'm using IPv6, note the double "%" before the interface name
 	Hostname fe80::b444:7974:e88:53f1%%enp0s31f6